ToggleCorporation/newsroom/README.md

-# newsroom
+# Toggle Inc. - Newsroom
-Toggle inc. Newsroom
+## Welcome to the Toggle Inc. Newsroom.
+This is a place